 Our Bursary Fund provides assistance with fees in cases of need.

-Parents can apply for a bursary for their child whilst completing the application process through our admission portal.
+Parents can apply for a bursary for their child whilst completing the application process.

 Pupils already attending the School are also eligible for bursaries when a degree of financial need has arisen.
 Bursaries are, however, only available at our Senior School, from Transitus (Primary 7 year) through to S6.